 Hinchingbrooke hospital is a smaller friendly hospital with 223 beds and most medical specialties.
 There are 2 consultants in cardiology and 2 SpRs.
 There is training in echocardiography, arrhythmia monitoring and general cardiology as well as training in GIM with on call 1:12.

 Ipswich hospital is a large DGH compromising of 800 beds and covering most medical specialties located in Suffolk.
 It has 7 cardiology consultants with subspecialties in intervention, complex devices, heart failure and imaging.
-Registrar training is a high priority and trainees have regular sessions for angiography, bradycardia pacing, echocardiography (transthoracic) in addition to in-patient and out-patient work.
+Registrar training is a high priority and trainees have regular sessions for angiography, bradycardia pacing, and echocardiography (transthoracic) in addition to in-patient and out-patient work.
 Trainees also have the opportunity to gain experience in the PCI lab, advanced ECHO (TOE and DSE) and Nuclear Medicine (MPI reporting with a dedicated consultant Radiologist), and in community cardiology.
 There are 2 SpRs with training numbers and 2 trust registrars.
 There is only GIM on call averaging 1:12.

 Lister is a large district general hospital aiming to expand its services across the spectrum.
 Since July 2014 cardiology has expanded dramatically- with a 38 bed acute cardiac unit, a 24 hour primary PCI service and a busy echo department.
 There are 8 cardiology consultants and 9 registrars.
 3 are SpRs with a training number (usually 2 from EoE and 1 from London) and the remaining are trust grade registrars.
 One SpR participates in GIM on-call, which tends to be well staffed, and the others participate in the 24 hour cardiology on-call rota.
 There is good experience in the cath lab and good exposure to acute cardiology at the front door.